Microsoft Software License Terms for Office Consumer Subscriptions

 - GEOGRAPHIC AND EXPORT RESTRICTIONS

-If there is a geographic region indicated on your subscription card packaging or the website where you sign up for the subscription service, then you may activate the service/software only in that region.
-Microsoft's software and services are subject to U.S. and other jurisdictions' export and technology laws and you agree to comply with all such applicable laws and regulations that apply to the software and/or services.
+You may activate the service/software only in the region in which it was acquired.
+Microsoft’s software and services are subject to U.S. and other jurisdictions’ export and technology laws and you agree to comply with all such applicable laws and regulations that apply to the software and/or services.
 U.S. government permission is required to transfer these software and services to governments of any embargoed country or certain prohibited parties.
-(Please see this PDF for more information).
+(Please see treasury.gov/resource-center/Documents/soc_net.pdf for more information).
 Additionally, paid services are subject to United States export laws and regulations with which you must comply.
 These laws include restrictions on destinations, end users and end use.
 For additional information, see www.microsoft.com/exporting.

 Limited customer support for Office 365 Consumer Subscription is available at office.com/support (help/how to) and at support.microsoft.com/ph/13615 (technical support).